-The Bureau will continue to maintain and test devices on a six monthly basis.
+The Bureau will continue to maintain and test devices (Draeger DrugTest 5000) on a six monthly basis until mid 2022.
 Bureau staff will continue to train garda trainers on use of the devices where required in agreement with the RPMEM.